kgellci/Area51/docs/faq.md

 - `make generate` executes a `make` _rule_ called `generate` (see the [Makefile](https://github.com/kgellci/Area51/blob/master/Makefile)).
 - `xcodegen generate` executes the program `xcodegen` with the subcommand `generate`

+## Where do I start reading the code, if I am a beginner?

+The control flow is as follows:

+- Once the app starts (eg tapping on the icon), iOS calls the `AppDelegate.swift`.
+- In Area51 this tells the `NavigationRouter.swift` to load.
+- The NavigationRouter instantiates the tabs (at the time of writing the feedController and the settingsController) and sets them up in the tab bar at the bottom.
+- Bot controllers get added into an array of controllers and iOS presents the item in the first position in this array.
+- In the case of Area51 the feedController itself already does some things (like opening a subreddit).
+You can checkout the code for that in the `FeedViewController.swift`